whoschek/bzfs/README.md

-    *Note:* To delete snapshots regardless, consider using --delete-dst-snapshots in combination with a source that is an empty dataset, such as the virtual dataset named 'dummy', like so:
-    `bzfs dummy tank2/boo/bar --dryrun --skip-replication
+    *Note:* To delete snapshots regardless, consider using --delete-dst-snapshots in combination with a source that is an empty dataset, such as the hardcoded virtual dataset named 'dummy', like so: `bzfs dummy tank2/boo/bar --dryrun --skip-replication --delete-dst-snapshots --include-dataset-regex
-    --delete-dst-snapshots --include-dataset-regex '.*_daily'
-    --recursive`
+    '.*_daily' --recursive`

     *Note:* Use --delete-dst-snapshots=bookmarks to delete bookmarks
     instead of snapshots, in which case no snapshots are included and